alanwsmith/site_grimoire_publisher/README.md

-# site_grimoire_publisher
+This is what moves files from the grimoire to the site

-What I use to push stuff from my grimoire to the site
+This is the one that uses KSUIDs from the frontmatter to make the file names.